$(m,p)$-isometric and $(m,\infty)$-isometric operator tuples on normed spaces: Introduction

 On the other hand, the notion of $m$-isometric operators on Hilbert spaces has been generalized to operators on general Banach spaces in papers of Botelho \cite{bo}, Sid Ahmed \cite{sa} and Bayart \cite{ba}.
 In Bayart's definition, given $m \in \N$ and $p \in [1,\infty)$, an operator $T \in B(X)$ on a Banach space $X$ over $\K$ is called an \emph{$(m,p)$-isometry} if, and only if,

 It is easy to see that, if $X=H$ is a Hilbert space and $p=2$, this definition coincides with the original definition \eqref{original} of $m$-isometries.\footnote{In the case $\K=\R$ this holds, because the operator $\sum_{k=0}^{m}(-1)^{m-k}\binom{m}{k} T^{*k}T^{k}$ is self-adjoint.} In \cite{HoMaOs} the relationship and intersection class between $(m,p)$- and $(\mu,q)$-isometries is studied.
-In \cite{bemamu} an example of an unbounded operator satisfying \eqref{defining equation (m,p)-operator} is given.
-(We will, however, assume boundedness for convenience.)
+Bermúdez, Martinón and Müller give in \cite{bemamu} an example of an unbounded operator satisfying \eqref{defining equation (m,p)-operator}.
+We will, however, assume boundedness for convenience.

 In this paper, we combine both generalisations and consider so-called $(m,p)$-isometric operator tuples on normed spaces, which will be defined in a natural way.

 An extension of the definition of $(m,p)$-isometric operators was given in \cite{HoMaOs} to include the case $p = \infty$: If $m \in \N$ with $m \geq 1$, then an operator $T \in B(X)$ is called an \emph{$(m,\infty)$-isometry} if, and only if,